juanonsoftware/SOStringCipher/README.md

 # SOStringCipher
 C# string encrypt and decrypt API(s)

-## To run this console app under docker by following command:
+## To run this console app under docker

+Run the following command:
 docker run --rm -it mydockercity/samples:encryptorconsole-net6-alpine

 ## To build this console app